KHALED-MSOUTI/VegInfo-Final/README.md

 ## Description

-A simple Android app that will help useres to get more informations about vegetables that they used daily.
+A simple Android app that will help users to get more pieces of information about vegetables that they used daily.
-Welcome Screen : here Data will be loaded from the server to the user using Google Firebase and Picasso library, Users will find vegetable pic and name and some other information like avaliability , how it should look like and store methods
+Welcome Screen: here Data will be loaded from the server to the user using Google Firebase and Picasso library, Users will find vegetable pic and name and some other information like availability , how it should look like and store methods.

 >Gradution project of Udacity's Android Developer Nanodegree.

-## Features:
+## Features
 <ul>
 <li> Get more knowledge about vegetables</li>
 <li> Know how to store it healthy</li>